bigcommerce/dev-docs/docs/api-docs/tax/tax-settings.md

 ## Update tax settings

 To update tax settings, send a request to the [Update tax settings](/api-reference/store-management/tax-settings/tax-settings/update-tax-settings) endpoint.
-The request updates only fields that you specify.
+The request updates only the fields that you specify.

 <!--
 type: tab